Zirelay/ao-java/README.md

 Read more [here](https://github.com/EsotericSoftware/kryonet)

 ## libGDX
-It allows us to create application game logic, create screens and render all that we need using OpenGL.
+It allows us to create applications game logic, create screens and render all that we need using OpenGL.

 ## Getting Started
 ### Clone repo